methanium/cppon/docs/CONFIGURATION.md

   - Strings starting with this prefix create a blob_string_t whose value represents a base 64 encoded blob_t.

 Notes
+- Prefixes macros must start with '$' and contain only URL-safe characters (alphanumeric, '-', '_', '.', '~').
 - Keep macro definitions consistent across translation units (define before including `<cppon/c++on.h>` or set globally in the build system).

 ## Scanner, SIMD, and input contract